-Evaluation efforts are most useful when considered during the planning phase of a health equity initiative and can contribute to the likelihood of its success.
+Evaluation efforts are most useful when considered at the outset of the initiative.
+In fact, thinking about evaluation during the planning phase of a health equity initiative can contribute to the likelihood of its success.
 It encourages participants to think in depth about the goals of the initiative and what success looks like in the short-term as well as the long-term.
 This requires participants to clearly articulate their theory of change, or the rationale for their approach, and helps them communicate this effectively with other stakeholders.
 Similarly, incorporating evaluation at the outset of a program provides an opportunity to identify intermediate measures of progress towards the ultimate goal of achieving health equity, which is particularly important for place-based initiatives or community-based efforts that target upstream SDOH.
-In such cases, stakeholders must consider the relation between the targets of the intervention (e.g. affordable, quality housing) and longer-term outcomes related to health status and health equity (lower rates of asthma among low-income children).
+In such cases, stakeholders must consider the relation between the targets of the intervention (e.g. affordable, quality housing) and longer-term outcomes related to health status and health equity (lower rates of asthma among low income children).
 Finally, incorporating evaluation into early planning phases encourages stakeholders to consider important questions related to needed resources and the capacity available for evaluation.